2018 International Property Maintenance Code

 2009 International Fire Code

 Myerstown Borough Zoning Ordinance

 In order to promote the general health, safety, and welfare of the residents of Myerstown, buildings and nonbuilding structures in the Borough are subject to rules that specify minimum design, construction and occupancy standards, and minimum maintenance standards.
 The following codes have been adopted:

 The Borough has adopted the Pennsylvania Uniform Construction Code (UCC) as its building code.
 The Pennsylvania UCC, which uses the codes issued by the International Code Council (ICC), has been adopted by over 90% of Pennsylvania’s 2,562 municipalities.
 The code controls all matters concerning the construction, alteration, addition, repair, removal, demolition, location, occupancy, and maintenance of all buildings and structures.
 Information on the Pennsylvania UCC can be found at the Department of Labor & Industry’s website.

 It is the joint responsibility of the property owner and the contractor to obtain the required code permit before performing any work.
-The code is administered and enforced by the Building Code Official of the Lebanon County Planning Department on behalf of the Borough.
+The code is administered and enforced by the Borough's appointed Building Code Official, Light-Heigel and Associates, Inc.

 International Property Maintenance Code